DMVis/DMVis/documentation/components/axis.md

 - Type: `number`

-Vertical start position of the axis.
+The vertical start position of the axis.

 ## axis